Live Beta

 When four capacities meet five domains, twenty distinct human qualities emerge — each one a specific intersection where life flows freely.

-Each of the twenty Harmonies names what happens when one Capacity meets one Domain at center — a specific, irreducible human quality.
-This page maps all twenty, shows how they form five parallel circuits, and introduces the nine Gateways that carry structural leverage over the rest of the grid.
+Each of the twenty harmonies names what happens when one Capacity meets one Domain at center — a specific, irreducible human quality.
+This page maps all twenty, shows how they form five parallel circuits, and introduces the harmonies that carry structural leverage over the rest of the grid.

 The Grid: Twenty Intersections